L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 ## 3. Technical Deep Dive

 ### Connector Types:

 - **Native**: Event Hubs, Amazon S3, Azure Storage.
 - **Fabric-native**: Pipelines, Eventstream, Embedded Real-time Hub in Get Data.
 - **System Events**: Fabric + Azure services via Event Grid.

 ### Advanced Features:

 - Embedded schema inference engine.
 - Ingestion mapping with visual and KQL support.
 - Get Data Wizard: integrated view of streaming + static sources.

 ### Advanceed Features Deep Dive

-# Advanced Features of Real-time Hub in Microsoft Fabric RTI
+# Advanced Features of Real-time Hub in Microsoft Fabric Real-Time Intelligence

-The Real-time Hub in Microsoft Fabric Real-time Intelligence (RTI) offers a streamlined yet sophisticated surface for connecting data sources, managing real-time data flows, and orchestrating ingestion across the broader Fabric platform.
+The Real-time Hub in Microsoft Fabric Real-time Intelligence (Real-Time Intelligence) offers a streamlined yet sophisticated surface for connecting data sources, managing real-time data flows, and orchestrating ingestion across the broader Fabric platform.
 At Level 400/500, it's essential to understand not just how to connect data, but how Real-time Hub intelligently adapts to complex and variable datasets through **schema inference**, **ingestion mapping**, and the **Get Data Wizard**.
 These advanced features play a pivotal role in unlocking usability, performance, and extensibility.

 ---

 ## Embedded Schema Inference Engine

 One of the most powerful and often underappreciated components of Real-time Hub is its **schema inference engine**, embedded within the data onboarding workflows.
 At a high level, schema inference refers to the automatic deduction of a table’s structure—columns, types, and relationships—based on a sample of incoming data.
-In the context of Microsoft Fabric, this capability is built directly into the ingestion path, particularly when using tools like the Get Data Wizard or Real-time Hub-integrated workflows.
+In the context of Microsoft Fabric, this capability is built directly into the ingestion path, paReal-Time Intelligencecularly when using tools like the Get Data Wizard or Real-time Hub-integrated workflows.

 ### How It Works